department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/staff-facing/corpus-christi-in-person/research-plan.md

 ### Hypothesis

 1. The pre-check-in experience makes day-of check-in easier for staff since contact information, emergency contact information and next of kin information has been reviewed.
-1. MSAs will have limited interaction with Veterans during check-in since Veterans are able to check-in on their smartphone.
+2. MSAs will have limited interaction with Veterans during check-in since Veterans are able to check-in on their smartphone.
-1. MSAs will check Veterans in with VSE that don’t have a smartphone or have difficulty using their smartphone.
+3. MSAs will check Veterans in with VSE that don’t have a smartphone or have difficulty using their smartphone.
-1. MSAs will have shorter lines of Veterans waiting to be checked in.
+4. MSAs will have shorter lines of Veterans waiting to be checked in.
-1. The number of applications that MSAs use to manage the check-in process will be reduced and, therefore, workload will be decreased.
+5. The number of applications that MSAs use to manage the check-in process will be reduced and, therefore, workload will be decreased.
-1. MSAs are comfortable with troubleshooting error messages with Veterans and know how to clear appropriate review flags in VSE.
+6. MSAs are comfortable with troubleshooting error messages with Veterans and know how to clear appropriate review flags in VSE.
-1. MSAs will indicate that communication between MSAs and clinicians is frictionless due to the staff applications working as intended.
+7. MSAs will indicate that communication between MSAs and clinicians is frictionless due to the staff applications working as intended.
+8. MSAs provide Spanish translation support in an ad-hoc fashion to Veterans/caregivers when needed.
-1. MSAs will indicate that Veterans would prefer to file a travel reimbursement with their check-in versus a separate encounter.
+9. MSAs will indicate that Veterans would prefer to file a travel reimbursement with their check-in versus a separate encounter.
-1. Travel clerks will indicate that the workflow in the travel reimbursement prototypes are optimal for Veterans and that no required steps are missing.
+10. Travel clerks will indicate that the workflow in the travel reimbursement prototypes are optimal for Veterans and that no required steps are missing.

 ## Method